What are Key Minimum Viable Product Examples and How Can They Be Used?

 Step 2 - Define Minimum Viable Product Functionality & Prioritize MVP Features

-There are many tools that can help you prioritize the feature list, like the MoSCoW technique.
+Many tools can help you prioritize the feature list, like the MoSCoW technique.
 This technique splits the minimum viable product functionality into Must Haves, Should Haves, Could Haves, and Won't Haves.

-It is worth mentioning that the right approach to use the MVP concept has changed since its inception in 2001.
+The right approach of using the MVP concept has changed since its inception in 2001.
 The minimum viable product examples of Facebook and Yahoo! were tremendous because they were innovators at that time.
 Now, with new technologies, generations, and internet possibilities, it is hard to come up with a novel product.

 Today, it is almost impossible to make something cheap, fast, and of high-quality.
 Moreover, customers are a tech-savvy and educated audience that is hard to surprise.
 Not everyone is willing to sacrifice quality or the look, even if it is just a test.

 Users are accustomed to the high quality that is expected in all new products.

 If you are planning to implement a new idea, its context should be taken into close consideration.
 Basically, you should ask yourself: what is the minimum product necessary to launch and what does viable mean within this product's market environment?